 The player’s job in the game is to collect things as flora and fauna change with the seasons.
 Occasionally, you might invite others into the world and share its magic, just as you might bring a friend to a favorite spot in the country where you spent hours playing as a child.
 This kind of sharing is quite different from posting status updates and snapshots on social media, because it takes place within the context of the “magic circle” of gameplay.
 The magic circle is a term coined by Dutch historian and cultural theorist Johan Huizinga in the 1930s — a cocreated safe and bounded context in which players can comingle fantasy and reality, and which thus allows for freer and more flexible social connection and emotional expression.
 To be invited into another player’s own in-game home, and given a gift, provokes strong emotion, but also carries with it the safety of the magic circle of play, a charming and powerful combination.

-Excerpted from How Games Move Us, by Katherine Isbister with permission from The MIT Press, 2016
+Reprinted with permission from How Games Move Us by Katherine Isbister and published by The MIT Press, 2016.